DMovies - Your platform for thought-provoking cinema

 Club Zero

-Teacher at an upper-class school convinces a small group students that they are better off without food at all, in Jessica Hausner's bizarre mockery of anti-capitalistic conspiracy - live from the 76th Cannes Film Festival
+Teacher at an upper-class school convinces a small group students that they are better off without food at all, in Jessica Hausner's bizarre mockery of anti-capitalistic conspiracy - in cinemas on Friday, December 6th

 The director of Little Joe (2019) is back with a similarly colourful and strange little film.
 Club Zero is an absurdist, deadpan comedy with a touch of sci-fi and some awkward social commentary.
 It is intentionally wacky and – precisely for that reason – delicious to watch.
 Preferably on an empty stomach.